bitsharescrude/XBITS-WHITE-PAPER/README.md

 initially meant for personal use however due to changes in the conditions to create the token the owner has decided to

-make it a bitshares community token.
+make an ICO.
 The owner is looking to create a new bitshares economy in his birth country Nigeria

 and introduce Nigerians slowly into the amazing features of bitshares through this token.
 As with all UIA the token is